 Changing the world, one home at a time.

-I grew up in Orroroo, a small country town at the top of the wheat growing area in the mid north of South Australia.
+I grew up in Orroroo, a small country town at the top of the viable wheat growing zone (Goyder's Line) in the mid north of South Australia.

 My Dad was the School's Deputy Principal, so as a family, we enjoyed holidays exploring and camping in national parks all over SA and Victoria.
 Particularly in the beautiful Flinders Ranges.